Bluedot-Innovation/PointSDK-SampleApp-Android/README.md

 # PointSDK-SampleApp-Android-IDEA
-To use this sample project, you first need to obtain the Point SDK bluedot-point-sdk-release.jar library.

-You can obtain the SDK as a zip file by registering for a free account at:
+To use this sample project, you first need to obtain the Point SDK as a zip file by registering for a free account at:

 https://www.pointaccess.bluedot.com.au